iharshgarg/Todo-Project/README.md

-# This is a Todo Manager project
+# This is a Todo List project

 The technologies used here are: Vite + React using JavaScript + Tailwind